Updated, June 2025

 While not directly aligned with GDPR, the APEC CBPR shares a common goal of safeguarding personal data.

-As you might expect from a forum which includes the US, Russia and China among its 21 signatories, complete alignment is often challenging, something you can clearly see in the application of CBPR.
+As you might expect from a forum that includes the US, Russia, and China among its 21 signatories, complete alignment is often challenging, something that is evident in the application of CBPR.
 Whilst all APEC signatories have expressed an intention to join the CBPR at some point, only nine (including the US but not China and Russia) have done so to date.

 Perhaps as a consequence, CBPR isn’t as joined up, prescriptive or comprehensive as GDPR, acting more as a standard than a regulation.
-CBPR-certified organizations are bound to comply with it, however, and compliance is enforceable, but the CBPR sits alongside domestic law.
+CBPR-certified organisations are bound to comply with it; however, compliance is enforceable, but the CBPR sits alongside domestic law.

-The legal starting point for the two is also different, with GDPR a rights-based piece of legislation, while CBPR stems from securing data privacy in data transfers.
+The legal starting point for the two is also different, with the GDPR being a rights-based piece of legislation, while CBPR stems from the need to secure data privacy in data transfers.

-The PDPA aims to regulate the collection, use and disclosure of personal data by organizations in Singapore.
-It emphasizes transparency, consent, and accountability in data handling practices.
+The PDPA aims to regulate the collection, use and disclosure of personal data by organisations in Singapore.
+It emphasises transparency, consent, and accountability in data handling practices.

-PDPA and GDPR share similar principles such as data subject rights, purpose limitation, and data breach notification.
+The PDPA and GDPR share similar principles, including data subject rights, purpose limitation, and data breach notification.
 There are, however, numerous differences.

-◦ The PDPA, with just one or two exceptions, contains no requirement for organizations to maintain records of processing activities.
+◦ The PDPA, with just one or two exceptions, contains no requirement for organisations to maintain records of processing activities.

 ◦ GDPR defines pseudonymized data (that is, data which could not be attributed to an individual without additional, separate information) and confirms that such data is subject to GDPR.
 PDPA makes no mention of it.

-APPI sets rules for handling personal information in Japan, and emphasizes the importance of obtaining consent, maintaining accuracy, and protecting against unauthorized access.
+APPI sets rules for handling personal information in Japan and emphasises the importance of obtaining consent, maintaining accuracy, and protecting against unauthorised access.

 There are numerous parallels between APPI and GDPR in terms of consent, purpose limitation, and security measures.
 Yet there are specific cultural and legal nuances that differentiate it from GDPR.
 These include: